joinpursuit/AC3.2/lessons/numbers/exercises/exercises.md

 #### Question 7.
 Without using Playground, will the below code print?
+Answer: error because the type of the two constants are not the same
 ```
 let twelve: Double = 12.0
 let thirteen: Float = 13.0